 The best way to truly understand a problem well is experiencing it first hand.
 Unfortunately, this implies some level of pain.
 The more acutely you experience the pain, the more likely you'll remember the problem.
 If it's a true pain, you'll also likely have burned many hours into trying to figure out a solution.
 It's through the process of turning the problem around in your head over and over that you start to develop an understanding of the nuances of the problem.
 And it's only through this process that you can start to appreciate the tradeoffs involved in others' solutions.

 Our program will help you experience that pain in a structured way, and guide you along the path of exploring and understanding core problems in software development.
-When it's time to learn a new solution (i.e., tool, library or framework), you'll have clarity on the tradeoffs and be able to form your own opinion, which will be informed through your own first hand experience struggling with the same problems.
+When it's time to learn a new solution (i.e., tool, library or framework), you'll have clarity on the tradeoffs and be able to form your own opinion, which will be informed through your own first-hand experience struggling with the same problems.

 Because our program is focused on exposing you to problems, we won't lead by teaching frameworks or tools.
 Even when we do use a library, the core concept is still about understanding the problem at hand.
 Once you understand the problem well, understanding the solution comes naturally.
+In other words, once you learn fundamentals, picking up new frameworks is no problem.

 If we want to focus on fundamentals, then it's natural to teach a programming language first, without tools or frameworks.
 We want to sequentially build up enough knowledge to move forward from first principles.